 SANOFI welcomes any questions or comments you may have regarding this Policy or its implementation.

-You can send any questions about this Policy or SANOFI’s use of your personal data to our Data Protection Officer at the details below:
+You can send any questions about this Policy or SANOFI’s use of your personal data to our Data Protection Officer using the contact details below:

 Post: 18 Riverwalk, National Digital Park, Citywest Business Campus, Dublin 24, Republic of Ireland